-Mrs Minaxi Lahoria is very happy and contented after resolving all her problems, she has been using hearing aids since past 6 months and has found a considerable amount of relief from tinnitus.
+Mrs. Minaxi Lahoria is very happy and contented after resolving all her problems, she has been using hearing aids for the past 6 months and has found a considerable amount of relief from tinnitus.
 She is comfortable in carrying on with the daily routine and she feels that the tinnitus is subsided.

 List of hearing instruments which has a tinnitus option in it are as follows,